adam-rocska/documentation/content/developer/tutorials/data_modules.rst

     - Add an action, list view and menu item for the ``x_estate.property.type`` model

+    - Add Access Rights to the ``x_estate.property.type`` model to allow access to users

     - Create the following fields on the ``x_estate.property`` model:

     ========================= ====================================== =======================